nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:

 - `list event` followed by `delete event 2` deletes the 2nd event in the address book.
-- `find Oscars` followed by `delete event 1` deletes the 1st event in the results of the `find` command.
+- `find event Oscars` followed by `delete event 1` deletes the 1st event in the results of the `find event` command.

 ![result for 'delete event'](images/delete_event.png)

 ### Clearing all events : `clear event`

-Clears all event entries from the address book.
+Clears all event entries from the address book after receiving confirmation from you.

 Format: `clear event`